-- index\object (index\object) an object reference. - key (scalar/table) values to be matched against the index key - Return the tuple for the first key in the index.
-If optional key-value is supplied, returns the first key which is greater than or equal to key-value.
+- index_object (index_object) an object reference. - key (scalar/table) values to be matched against the index key

+Return the tuple for the first key in the index.
+If optional key value is supplied, returns the first key which is greater than or equal to key value.
+In a future version of Tarantool, index:min(key value) will return nothing if key value is not equal to a value in the index.